MC Asian American and Native American Pacific Islander Heritage

-Each scholarship will be $1,000-$2,000 annually.
-The scholarship is renewable annually for up to 4 years, for students who are pursuing a bachelor’s degree. *** 3 Gold scholarships will be reserved for Vietnamese students from Vietnam, who have been accepted to US universities ***
+Submission period ended but look out for next year.
+Each undergraduate scholarship will be $1,000, $2,000 or $3,000 annually.
+The scholarship is renewable annually for up to 4 years, for students who are pursuing a bachelor degree.
+See attached image for more information.
+Also check website.

-Are you interested in being on the MCAH Committee?
+Are you interested in being on the Planning Committee?
 We are always looking for more ideas to make the Heritage Month Kick-off Festival a fun and learning experience for employees and students at the College.
-If you want to join the committee or have questions, please send an email to the Asian Heritage Planning Committee!
+If you want to join the committee or have questions, please send an email to the Planning Committee!

-Nghi Nguyen (Chair), Kaylin Nguyen (Vice Chair), Eniola Olowofoyeku (Coordinator), Sharmini Azeez, Urvi Mistry, Van Tong, Thanh King
+Nghi Nguyen (Chair), Kaylin Nguyen (Vice Chair), Eniola Olowofoyeku (Coordinator), Sharmini Azeez, Thanh King, Vathany Say